monfresh/ruby-packer/README.md

 # now 'json' is, it was loaded on the fly
 ```

-Autoload _was_ considered for deprecation, but that's no longer the case, which is good, because it is useful!
+Autoload _was_ being considered for deprecation, but that's no longer the case.

 -------------------------------------------------------
 # Ruby Packer